Modern Times, Old Buildings

 I bit my tongue.
 What else could I do?
 The lease was signed and the blind enthusiasm of youth filled the hearts and minds of Meghan and her roommates.

-When we got into the apartment I immediately looked for the steam radiators because that is what a I do.
+When we got into the apartment I immediately looked around for the steam radiators because that is what I do.
 I look for radiators.
 Always.

 I looked around again, just to be sure.
 “Meg, there’s no heating system in this house.
-I know this for certain because this is my business.
+I know this for certain because that is my business.
+To look at heating systems.
 There is no heating system here.”

 “Oh, Dad, don’t worry about it.
 I’ll ask the landlord.”